sage-develop/why/products/trade_finance_products.v3.md

 - Use when the exporter requires a bank-backed guarantee of payment before shipping.
 - Use when trading with unfamiliar partners or in higher-risk markets.
 - Use when the transaction involves a large deal size and the seller demands stronger assurance of payment.
-- If the client wants to use other LC products.
+- If not used, the seller cannot select other LC product.

 #### 6. P/N under Letter of Credit (Buyer)